 California is the only state with government mandated nurse-patient ratios.
 Pennsylvania nurses have regularly pushed for such legislation.
 Hospitals have historically resisted, saying it's better, both in terms of medical quality and controlling costs, for managers to set staffing levels based on the conditions and needs of patients in a given unit during a given shift.

 If you have an injury or a loved one is injured or killed as a result of sub-standard care or actions which you believe was caused by negligent or reckless conduct, feel free to contact Schmidt Kramer Injury Lawyers at 717-888-8888 who specialize in personal injury and can answer any questions you may have about inadequate care.
-Our Pennsylvania medical malpractice lawyers are located right in Harrisburg and Camp Hill in Central Pennsylvania.
+Our Pennsylvania medical malpractice lawyers are located in Harrisburg in Central Pennsylvania.
 Don't wait, call 8.